withai/Policy-Gradients-Mulit-armed-Bandit-Problem/README.md

 =========
 Policy Gradients is one of the Reinforcement Learning Algorithm.
 In this method, a simple neural-network learns a policy for picking actions by adjusting it's weights through gradient descent using feedback from our environment.

-In this experiment we are going to consider 4 bandits and find an optimal policy to get maximum rewards.
+In this experiment we are going to consider 4 armed bandit and find an optimal policy to get maximum rewards.

 Dependencies
 ============